Spectral Structure of the Mixed Hessian of the Dispersionless Toda $\tau$-Function: Scalar Gram continuation beyond the analytic threshold

 \subsection{Jacobi realization in the positive range}

 For general \(p\), Proposition~\ref{prop:stieltjes} yields only a signed representing measure for \(\mathcal G_p\).
-From this point onward we restrict to the positive-measure range \(1\le p\le s\).
-In that range, positivity is supplied by an external Hausdorff-moment theorem for Raney numbers.
-We record exactly the part of that input used here, in the normalization relevant for the present paper, before passing to the Jacobi/OPRL framework.
+We now restrict to the positive range \(1\le p\le s\), where positivity is supplied by an external Hausdorff-moment theorem for Raney numbers.
+Before passing to the Jacobi/OPRL framework, we state only the part needed here, in the normalization used in this paper.

-\begin{lemma}[External Hausdorff-moment input in the present normalization] Assume \(s\ge2\) and \(0\le p\le s\).
+\begin{lemma}[External Hausdorff moment criterion in the present normalization] Assume \(s\ge2\) and \(0\le p\le s\).
 Then there exists a probability measure \(\nu_{s,p}\) supported on

 such that

 Equivalently, the rescaled sequence \(\{R_{s,p}(n)\zeta_c^n\}_{n\ge0}\) is a Hausdorff moment sequence on \([0,1]\).